MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

 1. Define xml transformations:

-- The native Kotlin library has two dependencies, which we don't want to expose to C# world so we define two transformations to ignore them completely.
+- The native Kotlin library has two dependencies, which you don't want to expose to C# world, define two transformations to ignore them completely.
 Important to say, the native members won't be stripped from the resulting binary, only C# classes won't be generated.
 [Java Decompiler](http://java-decompiler.github.io/) can be used to identify the dependencies.
 Run the tool and open the AAR file created earlier, as a result the structure of the Android archive will be shown, reflecting all dependencies, values, resources, manifest, and classes:

     ![Java Decompiler Dependencies](walkthrough-images/java-decompiler-dependencies.png)